andrewbruening/Top-Global-Video-Game-Sales/README.md

 **Publisher Bubble Chart**
 ![](Dashboard_Screenshots/publishers_gif.gif)
-I was interested to see how each Publisher found their niche within their respective genres.
-We know that Nintendo is world-famous for their IP platformer franchise (Mario), and EA has been the go-to for sports games for many years (FIFA, Madden).
+The most successful Publishers found their niches within specific genres and were able to corner a large portion of the market by doing so.
+We know that Nintendo is world-famous for their first-party platformer franchise (Mario), and EA has been the go-to for sports games for many years (FIFA, Madden).
 How do Publishers' #1 genres compare to their priorities?

 ## Data Insights